pkatsourakis/BrainWare/README.md

 ## Changes for Running Locally

-Update the connection string in the class <project root>\Web\Infrastructure\Database.cs.
+Update the connection string in the class <project root>\BrainWare.Data\ConnectionManager.cs.

 Change the AttachDbFile name to the full path of the BrainWare.mdf file (located under <project root>\Web\App_Data\).